Sigma X-mount lenses for Fujifilm

 |

-The Sigma 16mm is an excellent wide-angle lens that will please anyone looking for a bright, high-quality lens with a fairly wide field of view (24mm equivalent).
-Less versatile than the 10-18mm (it’s a fixed focal length), the lens is equally at home with architecture (especially indoors, thanks to its wide aperture) and landscapes.
-Image quality is excellent in the center and improves slightly as the lens closes.
-There are flaws, but they are manageable.
+The Sigma 16mm is an excellent wide-angle prime for anyone looking for a bright, high-quality lens with a fairly wide 24mm equivalent field of view.
+It is less versatile than the 10-18mm because it is a prime lens, but it works very well for architecture, especially indoors thanks to its wide aperture, as well as for landscapes.
+Image quality is excellent in the center and improves slightly as you stop down.
+There are some flaws, but they remain manageable.

-The lens is of high quality and tropicalized.
+The lens is well built and weather-sealed at the mount.
 Once again, Sigma offers excellent value for money with a lens priced at around €450.
-There are two other lenses in this range, the FUJIFILM XF 16mm f/2.8 R WR (much lighter/compact, but only at f/2.8) and the FUJIFILM XF 16mm f/1.4 R WR, which is much better in all respects, but costs more than twice as much as the Sigma.
+There are two other lenses in this range: the Fujifilm XF 16mm f/2.8 R WR, which is much lighter and more compact but limited to f/2.8, and the Fujifilm XF 16mm f/1.4 R WR, which is stronger overall but costs more than twice as much as the Sigma.

 Sigma 18-50mm f/2.8 DC DN Contemporary X